Injuries: All Ages

 - 86 percent of bike accidents involved an automobile or truck.
 Only 11 percent involved a bike only and 3 percent a bike and pedestrian.

 - The most common reason for an accident?
 Motorists failing to yield the right of way to a bike caused 42 percent of accidents.
-Another 39 percent occurred because cars were making a turn and didn't notice a bike.
+Another 39 percent occurred because cars were making a turn and did not notice a bike.

 - Car drivers were issued traffic citations in 18 percent of